hamikm/Raytracer/raytracer/README.md

 the root directory.

-Also see example.dat in the root directoy for a demonstration of the scene description language which is used to specify the scenes that the raytracer t hen renders.
+Also see example.dat in the root directoy for a demonstration of the scene description language which is used to specify the scenes that the raytracer then renders.
 If you modify this file you can then type "make view" for a quick rendering of the new scene.
 Make sure you have Eye of Gnome and the Boost libraries installed.
 On Ubuntu you can install them like this: